carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 ======

-The syntax and high level language feature description is in :doc:`BlockLanguageSpec`.
-Implementation and ABI details for the clang implementation are in `Block-ABI-Apple.txt <Block-ABI-Apple.txt>`_.
+The syntax and high level language feature description is in :doc:`BlockLanguageSpec<BlockLanguageSpec>`.
+Implementation and ABI details for the clang implementation are in :doc:`Block-ABI-Apple<Block-ABI-Apple>`.

 Query for this feature with ``__has_extension(blocks)``.